 Research and Read

 The Firefighter's Museum is another great place to discover on a Monday in Fort Wayne!
 This museum was once a working firehouse in 1893, but became the museum in 1974.
-The Firefighter's Museum is open Monday-Saturday 10 am - 4 pm, but make sure you call ahead to ensure they're open.
-Admission is $4 for adults.
+The Firefighter's Museum is open Monday-Saturday 10 am - 4 pm (closed on Wednesday and Sunday).

 You can also schedule a tour of the Allen County Courthouse.
 The Courthouse is a landmark in the Fort Wayne skyline, but you might not have known it is a national treasure!
 This tour lets you see inside the beautiful building that has stories all around in its art and architecture.
 To schedule a tour contact the Allen County Courthouse Preservation trust office at (260) 449.4246.
 If you do take a tour, be sure to leave your cell phone in the car, as they are not allowed in the Courthouse.